-AFTERNOON PICK-UP FOR B, C & D BUILDING STUDENTS
+2.3.d.2 Afternoon Pick-Up for B, C & D Building Students

 The "C "Building zone will be blocked off.

 All families will have a carpool tag.
 Please make your tag visible to staff during carpool, or if you are a walker, that you have your tag ready to present to staff.

 Students will wait in their classroom to be called before they make their way to the drop off zone.

 All B,C, & D building siblings of preschoolers and kindergartners who are not going to routinely go through the carpool process, will need to be picked up at the designated cone.

 You must present your tag and verify that it matches the dismissal tag on your child's backpack before your child will be released to you.